chundottu/GSR/README.md

 A delay of 4sec is introduced after each L2Update message so that the logs can be seen on the console without quickly scrolling up.

-Sample command
+Sample command:
-java com.coinbase.marketdata.MarketDataFeed ETH-USD
+# java com.coinbase.marketdata.MarketDataFeed ETH-USD